Kari Berit brings years of experience and a passion for the subject of aging and caregiving.

 An author, speaker, radio show host and regular column contributor, Kari is known for her wit, energy, kindness and insight.
 She is, as KPNW radio hosts proclaimed, “bubbly, effervescent fun.”

 Kari Berit recognizes that caregiving is a huge concern for millions of people around the globe.
 In her dynamic presentations, she gives simple, commonsense tips and tools to help sanely navigate the turbulent waters of caregiving.
 Through her storytelling, she shares concrete examples that illuminate everyday caregiving issues and challenges.
 Her S.A.N.E.
 Method (Supported, Appreciated, Not Guilty and Energized) provides tools which help you, the caregiver, take care of yourself.

 - Normal aging vs. aging with disease

 - Family relationships

-Kari looks at herself as a catalyst to create a comfort zone for Boomers and their parents.
+Kari looks at herself as a catalyst to tackle the emotional issues of giving care.
 “I make it safe to talk about ‘elephant issues’ in a positive setting,” she says.
 “This enables

 families to have an open dialogue about issues that affect their lives, and as a result we can make a difference in their lives.”